 Vision without execution is hallucination.

-All of these are demonstrated at the Iteration Review.
-During the Iteration Retrospective, the Agile team reflects on their practices and challenges and makes small improvements every increment.
+These completed stories are demoed throughout the iteration and at the Iteration Review.
+During the Iteration Retrospective, the Agile team reflects on their practices and any challenges they are facing and makes small improvements every iteration.
 They work effectively with other teams on the train and participate in the System Demo.

-But even with effective, local Iteration Execution, teams are part of a larger purpose, which is optimizing program execution, one of the four Core Values of SAFe.
-To achieve this, teams operate in the context of the Agile Release Train (ART), which coordinates teams toward agreed-to Team and Program PI Objectives.
-All teams use the same iteration cadence and duration to allow their work to be synchronized for integration, evaluation, and demonstration by the team during the Iteration Review and the System Demo.
+But even with good, local execution, teams are part of a larger purpose, which is optimizing program execution—one of the four Core Values of SAFe.
+Agile teams operate in the context of the ART, which guides teams toward the agreed-to Team and Program PI Objectives.
+All teams apply the same iteration cadence and duration to synchronize their work for integration, evaluation, and demonstration during the iteration review and system demo.

-- Program execution: working together as an ART to achieve program PI objectives
+- Program execution – working together as an ART to achieve program PI objectives

 Tracking Iteration Progress

 Each day, the team meets at the same time and place to coordinate their work by answering the following questions: